sam55silver/ev-simulator/README.md

 One can edit `./frontend/src/components/DeviceControlPanel.tsx` line `41` to adjust the MAX number of simulated devices one can create.

-I tried 10,000, react broke before the Elixir Pheonix server did...
+I tried 10,000, React broke before the Pheonix server did...
 Elixir is great!